Forming Teams: How Cognitively Diverse Teams Perform Better

 A positive trend is that many organizations recognize the value of diversity and are making attempts to increase it.
 There is also a growing body of research that supports the benefits of diversity in the workplace, and there is a strong business case that it results in better decisions.
 However, organizations usually define diversity as the inclusion of people from different ethnic groups, genders, ages, or backgrounds.
 But it is also true that there are other types of diversity that are also important.

 Harvard Business Review recently published a study that probed the idea that teams that are cognitively diverse performed better.
-They performed tests using traditional measures of diversity, but they also measured how differently people thought.
+Before we go into the details of the study, what exactly does “Cognitive Diversity” mean?

 Understanding Cognitive Diversity

 Cognitive diversity refers to how people differ in their perspective and in the way they prefer to process information.
 People might have certain cognitive styles because of the way their brains are wired, their education, or their experiences.
 The study authors say that there’s no correlation between the way people think and their gender, ethnicity, or background.
 In fact, they found a stronger link between people in the same specific professions than with siblings in the same family.

 Dr. Peterson, a psychiatrist, developed a tool called the AEM Cube to measure cognitive diversity.
 It measures people on the way that they prefer to face new situations by these two facets:

 - Knowledge processing: This tests the way people either tend to generate new knowledge or rely on past knowledge when confronted with changes.

 - Perspective: This measures a preference for relying on their own experience vs. channeling the expertise of others when they face a novel situation.